 Most Losses in The FA Cup Final Without Ever Winning*

-However, whilst the Foxes caused one of the greatest shocks in modern-day football by winning their 1st top division title with the Premier League in 2016, they are still yet to add an FA Cup to the trophy cabinet.
-In their 136 year history, Leicester City have lost all 4 FA Cup finals they've reached, making them top of the pile for FA Cup runners-up to never win.
+However, whilst the Foxes caused one of the greatest shocks in modern-day football by winning their first top division title with the Premier League in 2016, they are still yet to add an FA Cup to the trophy cabinet.
+In their 136 year history, Leicester City have lost all four FA Cup finals they've reached, making them top of the pile for FA Cup runners-up to never win.

 The legendary Gordon Banks kept goal in both finals for Leicester City, and sadly this was the closest he too would ever come to winning the most famous, and oldest, cup competition in football (although I suspect other silverware made up for it!).
 As for the final missed opportunity, it came in 1969, when the Foxes had another England goalkeeping legend in goal, a young Peter Shilton.
 He too would also never win an FA Cup winner's medal, as his team were narrowly beaten by Manchester City, 1-0.
-And to make matters worse, Leicester City were relegated by 1 point to the Second Division that season!
+And to make matters worse, Leicester City were relegated by one point to the Second Division that season!

 Most Losses in the Coppa Italia Final Without Ever Winning

-Last season saw the culmination of several years of financial mismanagement by the owners of Palermo, which saw the club excluded from Serie B last summer due to issues over their insurance policy.
+Last season saw the culmination of several years of financial mismanagement by the owners of Palermo, with the club excluded from Serie B last summer due to issues over their insurance policy.
 As a result they have been reborn as a phoenix club and are currently topping Serie D. Needless to say, their next crack at winning the Coppa Italia is likely to be some way off.

 One year later Hellas Verona were back, and this time they faced Roma.
 After a 1-1 draw in the 1st leg, they fell to a 1-0 defeat in the Stadio Olimpico.
-Despite these disappointments, Verona were to reach a significant silver lining, when the very next season (1984/85) led to their 1st and only Scudetto.
+Despite these disappointments, Verona were to reach a significant silver lining, when the very next season (1984/85) led to their first and only Scudetto.

 Most Losses in the Copa del Rey Final Without Ever Winning

-Now, technically there are also 2 clubs that share the record for most Copa del Rey final losses without reward.
-Celta Vigo have lost all 3 of their finals, as have Club Espanol de Madrid.
+Now, technically there are also two clubs that share the record for most Copa del Rey final losses without reward.
+Celta Vigo have lost all three of their finals, as have Club Espanol de Madrid.
 But, it's quite likely that you haven't heard of the latter team, and to be honest, the information available on them is scant.
 From what I understand, they were the club that the modern day Real Madrid split and came into being from in 1902.
 Club Espanol de Madrid are thought to have been disbanded in 1913, but what is certain is that in their short existence, they lost the Copa del Rey finals of 1904 and 1909-10.

 In 2001 Celta Vigo reached their most recent final, and once again their opponents were Real Zaragoza.
-The opportunity for revenge and glory was tantalising, and Celta Vigo had the perfect start when they gained the lead after only 4 minutes.
-However, that was as good as it got for them, Zaragoza equalised after 24 minutes, grabbed the lead with a penalty before half time, and then made the scoreline an emphatic 3-1 in stoppage time at the end of the game.
+The opportunity for revenge and glory was tantalising, and Celta Vigo had the perfect start when they gained the lead after only four minutes.
+However, that was as good as it got for them, Zaragoza equalised after twenty-four minutes, grabbed the lead with a penalty before half time, and then made the scoreline an emphatic 3-1 in stoppage time at the end of the game.

 Most Losses in the DFB-Pokal Final Without Ever Winning